Cengizism/decks/docs/CONTENT.md

 - **Cards**: Each deck contains multiple cards, which are Markdown files within the respective deck folder.
 Each card file has front matter for metadata.

 The learning content, referred to as "Decks" and "Cards," is stored in the `/content` folder as Markdown files with front matter support.
-Adding a new Markdown file in there will create new content.
-A `decks.json` manifest file is used for indexing purposes.
+Adding a new Markdown file will create new content.
+The `decks.json` manifest file is used for indexing purposes.

-Markdown files are in [MDX](https://mdxjs.com/docs/what-is-mdx/) format, which allows you to use JSX in your markdown content.
+Markdown files are in [MDX](https://mdxjs.com/docs/what-is-mdx/) format, allowing you to use JSX in your markdown content.
 You can import components, such as interactive charts or alerts, and embed them within your content.
-This makes writing long-form content with components a blast.
+This makes writing long-form content with components more dynamic and engaging.

 ## Adding New Content